stanislaw/cantango_editor/README.md

 ## Todo:

 - Interface for categories too
-- As always ;) more and better tests
+- As always more and better tests
+- Remove 'dev notes' link ;)

 ## Credits: